TREASURIES-Yields rise as investors watch banks, wait on Fed

 By Karen Brettell

-NEW YORK, March 29 (Reuters) - Treasury yields rose on Wednesday as investors continued to evaluate whether recent banking stresses will be contained and what tighter lending standards emanating from recent bank failures will mean for Federal Reserve policy.
+NEW YORK, March 29 (Reuters) - Most U.S. Treasury yields were higher on Wednesday as investors continued to evaluate whether recent banking stresses will be contained and what tighter lending standards emanating from recent bank failures will mean for Federal Reserve policy.

 Yields have risen from six-month lows reached on Friday as stress in the banking sector appeared to subside, following the collapse of Silicon Valley Bank and Signature Bank earlier this month.